 An (an-nyuh – lunch): we usually have large portions of rice (seasoned with lots of oil and spices) and fish (mackerel, sea bass, small freshwater fish, etc. – they come fresh, dried, or smoked).
 The dish comes with some vegetable (a piece of bitter tomato, red pepper, eggplant, cassava, carrot, onion, okra, radish) – all thrown into a big plate-bowl.

 This dish is the quintessential “Tiep bou diene” (Jjiep-bu-jen – rice with fish) and we eat it almost every lunch.
 I eat at my host family, and since I don’t eat meat, fish became my primary source of protein these days.
 However, unfortunately, I can’t have too much fish either (again with my diet system), which make my daily protein intake quite low.

 Reer (reh-err – supper): A smaller portion of rice or pasta with sauce (different kinds of sauce with mango, sorrel, peanut, tomato, or onion), a piece of meat or fish, and some lettuce salad if available.
 I asked my host mother and sister to cook beans for me, and sometimes I get a plate full of beans for supper.

 Personally, I have no problem adjusting to local food – except meat and some ingredients that I try not to overeat (like those that don’t agree with my digestion system).
 What I find plenty in my diet: loads of sugar (in tea and local juice), carbohydrate (rice, bread and pasta), and oil.
-What I find lacking in my diet: fresh dairy product, fruits and veggies, and decent dessert.
-Better find a happy medium.
+What I find lacking in my diet: fresh veggies and decent dessert!